Questions raised over Kellyanne Conway 'Bowling Green massacre' claim

 Conway, already under fire for using the phrase "alternative facts" to describe apparently false claims by White House Press Secretary Sean Spicer, was quickly mocked on social media for her "massacre" comment.

-"Where were you the day it didn't happen?" asked a Twitter user called David Walsman.
+"Where were you the day it didn't happen?" asked a Twitter user called David Waldman.
 He closed his tweet with the hash tags, "#NeverRemember #BowlingGreenMassacre"

+Conway then fired back with a reference to Hillary Clinton's 2008 claim that she had landed in Bosnia "under sniper fire" in 1996 — which Clinton later said was a "misstatement.'

-When Conway backtracked, she cited an ABC News story that said several dozen suspected terrorist bombmakers might have been allowed to move to the United States as war refugees.
-But no charges ever materialized after that report.
+Complaining about "memes and phony outrage," Conway directed her Twitter followers to a 2013 ABC News article that said Hammadi and Alwan might have been among "several dozen" suspected terrorist bomb-makers allowed to move to the U.S. as refugees.
+No charges against dozens of bomb-makers ever materialized after that report.

+She then retweeted a post by the co-founder of The Federalist website that said the Bowling Green suspects "used IEDs to attack American troops in Iraq and planned to use their bomb expertise against Americans here."

+While federal prosecutors said the men had admitted making bombs in their homeland, there is no allegation in the criminal complaint or indictment that they planned to attack anyone in the U.S.

-In addition, while Conway insinuated that the Bowling Green case was obscure, Hammadi and Alwan's arrests, conviction and sentencing were covered by major media outlets.
+In addition, while Conway insinuated that the Bowling Green case was obscure, Hammadi and Alwan's arrests, conviction and sentencing were covered by major media outlets at the time.
 Hammadi was sentenced to life in federal prison and Alwan was sentenced to 40 years after pleading guilty to federal terrorism charges.

 Hammadi's defense lawyer, James Earhart, chuckled when he heard Conway's former characterization of his former client's case.